©

 • the “oëtre” for threshing and storing the harvest

-• the “soli” (hayloft), a hay storage area
+• the “soli” (hayloft), a storage area for hay

-• the solarets that surround the barn, sheltered and ventilated, they are used to dry the hay.
+• the solarets surrounding the barn, which are sheltered and well-ventilated and are used for drying hay.

-To complete the hay storage volume, small barns are also found in the middle of the hay meadows.
+To supplement the hay storage capacity, small barns are also located amongst the hay meadows.

 The stable and cellars

-In the basement is the horse stable as well as several cellars:
+In the basement are the horse stable and several cellars:

-• the reblochon cellar, with in front of it, some sheep penned to ensure the temperature for proper ripening of the cheese.
+• the Reblochon cellar, with a few sheep penned in front of it to maintain the temperature required for the cheese to mature properly.

-A small building close to the house, protected from the wind and damp, airtight but ventilated, it shelters the food reserves as well as the family’s riches (costumes, papers, jewellery, etc.), in order to protect them from the elements.), protected from fire, damp and rodents.
+A small building right next to the house, sheltered from the wind and damp, airtight yet well-ventilated, it houses the food supplies as well as the family’s treasures (costumes, papers, jewellery, etc.), to protect them from fire, damp and rodents.

-As you wander around, you can discover and decipher some 400 cottages, most of which are two hundred years old, with the oldest dating back to 1664.
+As you wander around, you’ll be able to discover and explore some 400 chalets, most of which are two centuries old, with the oldest dating back to 1664.

-Don’t miss a visit to the Maison du Patrimoine, a traditional Grand-Bornand house dating from 1830, restored and furnished, during your next stay.
-It provides an insight into everyday life in the past and the wooden architecture specific to the Bornes-Aravis region.
-The museum has been protected as a Historic Monument since 2007.
+During your next stay, don’t miss a visit to the Maison du Patrimoine, a traditional house from Le Grand-Bornand dating from 1830, which has been restored and furnished.
+It offers a glimpse into daily life in days gone by and the timber-framed architecture specific to the Bornes-Aravis region.
+The museum has been listed as a Historic Monument since 2007.

 Le Grand-Bornand - #MaisonduPatrimoine